terra-campaigns/arrival/factions/_factionGame.md

 Mercians will try again to make the PCs wanted and have the FFKA hunting them down.

+Try faction system with one roll dice pool on small tray.

 ### 3909.3B1
 ***Restarting factions 32 years later***